 Urinary retention may be partial or complete.

 Complete urinary retention occurs when the bladder does not empty at all or empties minimally with a large amount of urine left over.
-Patient may not be able to urinate at all despite having urge to pee and pain in the bladder.
+A patient may not be able to urinate at all despite having an urge to pee and pain in the bladder.
 Some patients may be urinating small amounts of urine frequently, but the bladder may hold greater than 500 ml or as much as 1000-2000 mL of urine.
 Complete urinary retention is a dangerous condition which may affect kidney function, predispose to urinary tract infections and cause blood in urine.

 Sometimes patients may be incontinent due to overflow urinary retention.
 In this situation, the bladder becomes so full that the urinary sphincter muscle that normally keeps one from leaking urine gets over-powered and urine leaks through as an overflowing river goes through a dam.

 Occasionally, urinary retention may be minimally symptomatic.
 Commonly urinary retention symptoms include lower abdominal discomfort, an urgency to urinate, a sensation of incomplete bladder emptying, pressure and pain.

 Frequent urination may be a sign of urinary retention.
 With complete urinary retention, you may feel that your bladder is full and you need to urinate but unable to pass urine.
 Slow urine stream and waking up at night to urinate may also be signs of urinary retention or incomplete bladder emptying.
 Blood in urine and frequent UTI may also be caused by urinary retention.